-A hybrid cloud computing architecture optimizes for consistent performance, security
+A hybrid cloud architecture optimizes for consistent performance, security

 and economics.
 Any discussion of the hybrid cloud needs to start with a definition.

 It is more than just the public cloud and on-prem.